azukipan/edricjohnnacpil/resume.md

 ## Experience

 ### Senior Researcher
-8/2019 - Present

-Corpy & Co., Inc., Tokyo, Japan
+8/2019 - Present, Corpy & Co., Inc., Tokyo, Japan

-Specializing in mobility
+Conducting artificial intelligence research with a focus on mobility.

 ### Pre Doctoral Fellow
-9/2019 - 3/2020

-Institute of Industrial Science, The University of Tokyo, Japan
+9/2019 - 3/2020, Institute of Industrial Science, The University of Tokyo, Japan

 Completed dissertation on surface electromyography-controlled steering asssistance for automobiles.